HIPAA compliance isn't optional. The ideas in the resources below will help you meet your compliance obligations.

 HIPAA and Cloud Compliance

 Cloud service providers are usually at LEAST as secure and able able to comply with regulations as small and medium businesses are able to do themselves.
 Not all cloud providers can pass an independent HIPAA audit, so look for one that can.
-However, the need to comply with regulations doesn't prevent you from using cloud services, like document management and data backup.
+However, the need to comply with regulations doesn't prevent you from using cloud services, like document management and online backup.

 7 Essential Things You Need to Do to Be HIPAA-Compliant